Heidarabdi/nuur_fashion_commerce/README.md

 (There is also a root-level `prepare`/`build:shared` helper that runs the shared build automatically when running the main `build` script.)

 **Set up environment**
-Add Clerk, Stripe, Cloudflare, and database credentials to a .env file.
+Add Better Auth, Stripe, Cloudflare, and database credentials to a .env file.

 **Database setup:**